partysalat/monitory/README.md

 **interval (Number)**
 Define the interval to refresh the iframe.

-### ReloadableIframe
+### ReloadableImg
 An Img component which reloads itself after an amount of time.
 For example for giffy.

 **src (String)**
-The src for the Iframe.
+The src for the Img.

 **interval (Number)**
-Define the interval to refresh the iframe.
+Define the interval to refresh the img.